Cotham School Special Educational Needs and Disability Information Report

 At Cotham the subject teacher continually monitors your child’s progress.
 Students’ progress is reviewed and recorded three times during the school year.
 The results of these reviews are shared with parents/carers in the form of a report.

-For KS3 students are assessed against the National Curriculum Age Related Expectations (ARE).
-For KS4 GCSE grades indicate the student’s current and predicted grade.
-Individual Support Teachers use standardised reading and spelling tests.
+For KS3, students are assessed against subject specific criteria and reported as Working Below, Working Towards, Working At or Exceeding.
+For KS4 GCSE, grades 1-9 indicate the student’s current and predicted grade.
+Individual Higher Level Teaching Assistants use standardised reading and spelling tests.
 Reporting to parents also provides information regarding the student’s attendance, classwork, homework and behaviour.

-If your child is achieving significantly below age related expectations at KS3, or significantly below expected GCSE target grades, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-These levels are called ‘P levels’.
+If your child is achieving significantly below their expectations at KS3, or significantly below expected GCSE target grades, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.

-The progress of students with an EHCP is formally reviewed at an Annual Review meeting with all of the adults involved with your child’s education.
+The progress of students with an EHCP is formally reviewed at an Annual Review meeting with all of the adults involved with your child’s education and parents/carers.

-The SENCo will monitor your child’s progress within any individual or group provision they take part in.
+The SENDCo will monitor your child’s progress within any individual or group provision they take part in.

-Students who have moderate learning needs or have the support of an outside agency will have a Learning Passport.
-The parents/carers of these students will be invited to meet with the SENCo to review their Passport and set more specific targets aimed at addressing specific areas of difficulty or concern.
+Students who have moderate learning needs or have the support of an outside agency will have a Learning Plan.
+The parents/carers of these students will be invited to meet with a member of the SEND team to review their Plan and set more specific targets aimed at addressing specific areas of difficulty or concern.

-Parents/carers are invited to attend Family Consultation meetings and Year Subject Evenings calendared throughout the academic year.
+Parents/carers are invited to attend SEND and Year Subject Evenings calendared throughout the academic year.

 5 What support will there be for my child’s overall wellbeing?

 All Cotham staff are trained in all aspects of safeguarding and this training is regular and ongoing.
 The School’s policy on Child Protection and Safeguarding is clear, inclusive and comprehensive and specifies requirements for students with additional needs.
-The safeguarding policy can be found on the school website along with any other policies.
-Click here to view policies
+The safeguarding policy can be found on the school website along with our other policies.

 - Bullying, safety and healthy living are covered during the PSHE lessons, discussions in tutor times and during assemblies.
-When there is a suggestion or suspicion of bullying behavior this is dealt with quickly and effectively.
-The anti bullying policy can be found on the school website Click here to view policies
+When there is a suggestion or suspicion of bullying behaviour this is dealt with quickly and effectively.
+The anti-bullying policy can be found on the school website

-- Provision of a ‘protected’ environment for vulnerable students operates in the form of Lunch Time Clubs.
-This is generally for students who might struggle in unstructured social situations.
+- Provision of a ‘protected’ environment for vulnerable students operates in the form of lunchtime clubs.
+These are generally for students who might struggle in unstructured social situations.
 The clubs are supervised and help can be given with homework or games played to encourage social interaction with other students.
-They provide a safe haven with supervised support for children at unstructured times.
+They provide a safe haven with supervised support for children at unstructured times

-- The school nurse is available one lunchtime per week and students can access this service on a drop-in basis.
+- The school nurse and school counsellor are available one lunchtime per week and students can access this service on a drop-in basis

 6 What specialist services and expertise are available at or accessed by Cotham School?